baijiacms/rmxp4droid/README.md

+RPG MAKER XP on Android

-Rmxp4droid was released in 2013.
-Ten years later, it was open source.
+Rmxp4droid was released in 2013.It`s nearly 10 years later.Open source now.

 Because the code is old, it is not sure whether the new version of Android can still run.

 Tips: